Hypersensitivity Pneumonitis and Mold Exposure

 Individuals that are exposed to a variety of different allergens, such as bird feathers, are more likely to develop this condition.
 HP most commonly impacts people who are ages 50-70.
 There are certain occupations that are more likely to develop this condition, so it's important to understand any health risks that your job may present.
 If you do have a job that's high-risk, consider bringing that up if you speak with your doctor about any symptoms you're having.

-There isn't one cause of HP; instead, there are many allergens that can contribute to this condition.
+There are many allergens that can contribute to this condition.
 Let's go over one of the most common causes of hypersensitivity pneumonitis.

 Unexplained symptoms can be incredibly challenging to deal with, so you might be wondering if you're experiencing this condition.
 Hypersensitivity pneumonitis symptoms include: